 I realized I wanted to understand what it would take to establish a just society.
 I wanted to understand how to create an economy that serves everyone, where people have the real opportunity to exercise all their family, social, and political rights.
 This is why I decided to pursue the study of philosophy and that is what brought me to UGA.

 For the last 35 years I’ve taught in the University of Georgia’s Philosophy Department, encouraging countless students to help build an ethical community through their pursuit of the truth.
 The substantial body of my philosophical writing on politics and society, which includes the books Law in Civil Society, The Just State, and The Just Economy, is another expression of my overriding passion for justice.
 I am a founding member of the United Campus Workers of Georgia, which is seeking to unionize all employees at UGA, and I have been active in the Athens-Clarke County local Democratic Party for many years.

 I live in Athens with my wife and partner in this mission, Sujata Gupta.
 A riveting woman from India, she met me when I was teaching part-time in New York City in what became a 5-year hunt for a permanent job.
 In a huge leap of faith Sujata decided to leave her home country for good, and our 34 years of marriage have been an enduring gift of good fortune.

 Sujata is a graduate of the UGA Law School and practices immigration law, having previously worked in employment law defending the rights of employees.
-Together we raised three children in Athens, proud products of Clarke County public schools.
+Together we raised three children in Athens, Kalindi, Manas, and Rasik, all proud products of Clarke County public schools.